source-academy/py-slang/README.md

 const text = `
 (lambda a:display(a))("Hello World!")
 `;
+// Add a new line because Python scripts need to end with a blank newline. text += '\n';
 // Scan the text.
 const tokenizer = new Tokenizer(text);
 const tokens = tokenizer.scanEverything();